Ban Jabo & Hilltribe Territory

 The route up was pretty steep, with sharp jagged limestone rock, and a little treacherous in the pitch black.
 Thankfully I had a decent enough torch on me to help keep my footing.

-Once at the peak, I recommend screwing your courage to the sticking place and not looking down too much, if you have a touch of vertigo, like me.
+Once at the peak, I stuck my courage to the sticking place place and did not look down too much!

 The peak was a little busy too, with everyone jostling for a position, but the vibe was friendly.